-Stage 2 Appropriate Assessment (AA) is being undertaken alongside the preparation of the Strategy.
+Stage 2 Appropriate Assessment (AA) has been undertaken alongside the preparation of the Strategy.
 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).
-The emerging conclusion of the AA is that the Strategy will not affect the integrity of the Natura 2000 network1.
+The conclusion of the AA is that the Strategy will not affect the integrity of the Natura 2000 network.
 Various content has been integrated into the Strategy through the SEA and AA processes (see Section 6).
-The preparation of the Strategy, SEA and AA is taking place concurrently and the findings of the AA have informed both the Strategy and the SEA...
+The preparation of the Strategy, SEA and AA has taken place concurrently and the findings of the AA have informed both the Strategy and the SEA.